mooreatv/NeatMinimap/README.md

 # Neat Minimap
-Neat Minimap auto hides/shows button as needed
+Neat Minimap auto hides/shows buttons and clutter as needed

 ## More information